Official-Kallol/Js-practice/README.md

 # Js-practice
-A code repo for Javascript.
+A code repo for practice Javascript.